Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 This refers to correctly implementing features based on subsystem specifications as defined by our user stories.
 We verified our product via Agile Github practices (mentioned in System Implementation and Evaluation sections) to make sure subsystems interacted correctly and we had a full working product.
 By following specifications laid out during the validation state, we made sure each subsystem was designed to conform to our shared contract, and each feature was tested extensively using local unit tests.

 ## OBJECT-ORIENTED DESIGN OF KEY SUBSYSTEMS
-In the following section, we will reflect on the final design of each of our key subsystems at the conclusion of our final sprint.
-While our [initial UML diagram](Images/first_uml.png) from one of our first meetings was limited, during each sprint the object oriented design of each subsystem changed depending on the tests that we had passed as well as failed.
+In the following section, we will reflect on the final design of each of our key subsystems as they were at the conclusion of our final sprint.
+While our [initial UML diagram](Images/first_uml.png) from one of our first meetings was limited, during each sprint the object oriented design of each subsystem changed depending on the tests from that sprint.
 In this section, we will explain the final design, while considering where there could be room for improvement during future sprints.

 ### DESKTOP DESIGN